orbeon/orbeon-forms-doc/configuration/properties/form-runner-email.md

 - `oxf.fr.email.xml.filename`
     - filename of the XML attachment, when present

 The property contains an XPath expression which generates the filename.
-The expression runs in the context of the current form data but does *not* have a access to controls.
-Only a limited set of Form Runner XPath functions can be used, in
+The expression runs in the context of the current form data but does *not* have access to controls.
+Only a limited set of Form Runner XPath functions can be used, in particular:
-particular:

 - `fr:form-title()`
 - `fr:app-name()`